Washer72/BuildButler/README.md

   An indeterminate green progress bar indicates build activity, keeping users informed throughout the packaging process.

 - **Audio Completion Notification:**
   Plays an embedded Base64-encoded WAV audio signal upon successful packaging.
-Playback is handled in a separate thread so the UI remains responsive.
+Playback occurs in a separate thread, ensuring the UI remains responsive.

 - **Comprehensive Cleanup:**
   Automatically removes all temporary artifacts (such as the PyInstaller spec file, build directory, injected script file, and version info file) along with any extra files created during conversion, leaving only the final executable.